Kettle Foods: Outside of the US and UK

 The Kettle Foods UK office also supports a network of independent distributors through which Kettle Foods' products are made available to countries in Europe, the Middle East, and Southeast Asia, including Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, India, Ireland, Israel, Italy, Luxembourg, Malta, Malaysia, Netherlands, Norway, Portugal, Singapore, Spain, Switzerland, and Sweden.

-Kettle Foods is unaffiliated with the Kettle Chip brand sold in Australia which is owned by Snack Brands Australia.
+Kettle Foods is unaffiliated with the Kettle Chip brand sold in Australia, which is owned by Snack Brands Australia.

 Potato chips

-Kettle Foods products, marketed as all-natural, is best-known for its potato chips.
-Their potato chips are fried using expeller-pressed high-monounsaturated safflower and/or sunflower and/or canola oil.
+Kettle Foods is best-known for its potato chips, marketed as all-natural.
+The chips are fried using expeller-pressed high-monounsaturated safflower and/or sunflower and/or canola oil.
 The company has occasionally held contests to introduce new flavors.
 The 2006 contest winners were "Tuscan Three Cheese" and "Buffalo Bleu", a spicy, savory chip; past contest winners include "Cheddar Beer", "Jalapeno Jack" and "Spicy Thai".

 Ingredients

 As of 2016, the ingredients for the company's most basic chip ("Sea Salt") were: potatoes, safflower and/or sunflower and/or canola oil, sea salt.
 Many other flavors use ingredients like natural flavors, spices, citric acid, and yeast extract.